 Channeling occurs when the bottom of the sewer line has become completely eroded out, and the water is spilling into the dirt.
 This issue usually is followed by large amounts of roots entering the sewer line, causing major sewer backups.
 Channeling occurs in older pipes, the most common being cast iron.
 Channeling can be spot repaired as well, although it’s not usually recommended.
 If the rest of the line is the same age, making a good connection onto the existing pipe can be extremely hard, if not impossible.
 The most practical choice is a sewer liner repair or a full replacement.

 After a home is built, the disturbed earth takes several years to settle.
 This can lead to a pipe separating at a fitting (where two pipes connect.)
 A gap is as little as an inch can cause major issues.
 Roots will slip into the lines and cause clogging.
 A sewer liner repair can also help this issue.
 A sewer spot repair can also be done, if the material permits.

 If a home settles far too much, the pipe can begin to have issues with the water wanting to drain backward.
 This can cause serious problems.
 A full replacement is typically the only option, and in some scenarios, a sewer ejector pump install might also have to be done.

 Resolving these issues can extremely tricky, and require a very skilled and experienced plumber.
-It takes a true Expert.
+It takes a true expert.
 No need to worry.
 We have everything we need to take care of your broken sewer.
 We carry the most state of the art form of lining technology.
 We also have our own excavation equipment.
 No rental fee – means you pay less.
-If any of these issues are happening to you, give an Expert a call and we’ll fix it right the first time.
+If any of these issues are happening to you, give Expert Services- Plumbing, Heating, Air & Electrical a call and we’ll fix it right the first time.
 With our 100% satisfaction guarantee, we promise we won’t disappoint.
-And remember, it doesn’t hurt to call an Expert.
+And remember, it doesn’t hurt to call Expert Services- Plumbing, Heating, Air & Electrical.